OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 CORINE Land Cover 2018 (vector/raster 100m), Europe, 6-yearly: https://land.copernicus.eu/en/products/corine-land-cover/clc2018#download

+Follow the steps:

 This is how the CORINE data was obtained.
-From this https://land.copernicus.eu/en/products/corine-land-cover/clc2018#download you need to register and Corine Land Cover 2018 datastes in their full coverage can be downloaded in raster (100 m resolution) by selecting the following u2018_clc2018_v2020_20u1_raster100m, Area of interest(Europe)	Version(v2020_20u1), Resolution(100m), Type(Raster), and Format(Geotiff).
-You then need to add to cart and lick on the download, and your request will be send to you with your registered email with a link which you will then dowonload the file from.
-In order to make it simple I have provided the said CORINE land cover in the data file.
+From this https://land.copernicus.eu/en/products/corine-land-cover/clc2018#download you need to register and Corine Land Cover 2018 datastes in their full coverage can be downloaded in raster (100 m resolution) by selecting the following: u2018_clc2018_v2020_20u1_raster100m, Area of interest(Europe),	Version(v2020_20u1), Resolution(100m), Type(Raster), and Format(Geotiff).
+After adding to your cart and selecting "Download," a request will be sent to the email address you have on file, from which you can download the file.
+I've included the aforementioned CORINE land cover in the data file to make things easier.